Handbook of Operating Procedures 9-2020

 Effective July 13, 2006

-Executive Sponsor: Vice Provost and Dean of Graduate Studies
+Executive Sponsor: Senior Vice Provost and Dean of the Graduate School

 1. Policy Statement